Hunan: Economy

-As of the mid 19th century, Hunan exported rhubarb, musk, honey, tobacco, hemp, and birds.
+As of the mid-19th century, Hunan exported rhubarb, musk, honey, tobacco, hemp, and birds.
 The Lake Dongting area is an important center of ramie production, and Hunan is also an important center of tea cultivation.
+Hunan was a major recipient of China's investment in industrial capacity during the Third Front campaign.

-Aside from agricultural products, in recent years Hunan has grown to become an important center for steel, machinery and electronics production, especially as China's manufacturing sector moves away from coastal provinces such as Guangdong and Zhejiang.
+In recent years, Hunan has grown to become an important center for steel, machinery and electronics production, especially as China's manufacturing sector moves away from coastal provinces such as Guangdong and Zhejiang.
 The Lengshuijiang area is noted for its stibnite mines, and is one of the major centers of antimony extraction in China.

 Hunan is also well known for a few global makers of construction equipment such as concrete pumps, cranes, etc. These companies include Sany Group, Zoomlion and Sunward.
 Sany is one of the world's major players.
 The city of Liuyang is the world's top center for manufacturing fireworks.

-Hunan is the 9th-largest provincial economy of China, the third largest in the Central China region after Henan and Hubei, the fourth largest in the South Central China region after Guangdong, Henan and Hubei and the fourth largest among inland provinces after Henan, Sichuan and Hubei.
-As of 2021, Hunan's nominal GDP was US$724 billion (CNY 4.6 trillion), appearing in the world's top 20 largest sub-national economies with its GDP (Purchasing Power Parity) being over US$1.1 trillion, and its GDP (nominal) per capita exceeded US$10,900 (69,300 CNY), making it the 2nd richest in the Central China region after Hubei and the 3rd richest in South Central China region after Guangdong and Hubei.